Kelvin-K-Cho/newgle/README.md

 ## Newgle

 Overview:
-Newgle is a modern redesign of a web news application that is customized to every user based on their personal search preferences.
+Newgle is a modern redesign of a web news application that is customized to every user based on their personal search preferences..